pingfulitech-tech/brgy-website/README.md

+//This is First Time Using Git
-# Barangay San Isidro — Official Website
+# Barangay Dita — Official Website

 A full-stack barangay (village) website built with **React (Vite)** on the frontend, **Node.js/Express** on the backend, and **MongoDB Atlas** as the database.
 The project